haticesenliler/30-Day-Challenge-SOC-Analyst-Projects/README.md

     - Standalone mode: All configuration is applied to the Elastic Agent manually.
 - Beats: Lightweight data shippers used to send data from different sources to Elasticsearch.
 - Fleet Server: The component that connects Elastic Agents to Fleet, making it easy to apply changes, updates, and policy adjustments.

+## day 7
+- Installed Elastic Agent on Windows server.
+- Enrolled the Windows server into a Fleet.

+## day 8
+- Sysmon (System Monitor): A tool that helps monitor system events in detail.
+- A free Microsoft tool that is part of the Sysinternals Suite.
+- Monitors a wide range of system events.
+-cProcess GUID: Correlates events across the system, making it easier to see the bigger picture.

+Event ID 1 – Process Creation:
+    - Tracks process creation in detail, including file hashes.
+Event ID 3 – Network Connection:
+    - Logs TCP/UDP connections (UDP is disabled by default) and includes source and destination IP addresses, hostnames, port numbers, and IPv6 status.
+Event ID 6 / 7 / 8 – Driver Image Load & Create Remote Thread:
+    - Helps identify potential defense-evasion techniques commonly monitored by EDR (Endpoint Detection and Response) solutions.
+Event ID 10 – Process Access:
+    - Detects attempts by hacking tools to read the memory of sensitive processes, such as the Local Security Authority (LSASS.exe), to steal credentials.
+Event ID 22 – DNS Query:
+    = Generated when a process performs a DNS query.